Knee Arthroscopy Negligence Claims

 Errors & Complications

-The orthopedist can accidentally shave off too much tissue or too little tissue.
+The orthopaedic surgeon can accidentally shave off too much tissue or too little tissue.
 He or she can also fail to adequately fix a ligament.
 All of these things can cause a diminishing of the function of the knee and possible increased pain in the knee.
 A secondary surgery may need to be done to correct the issues created from the first surgery.

 In any arthroscopy, bacteria can be transferred from the instrument or the skin and there can be an internal infection, possibly of the knee joint itself.
 These can be painful infections that limit the mobility of the knee.
 Oral or IV antibiotics need to be used in order to heal the infection and reduce the pain.